 - 1. Set the type of heating and temperature. - 2.
-Press the "55 button.
+Press the "SS button.

-The " \$\\$\$ symbol appears on the left next to the temperature.
+The " \$\$\$ symbol appears on the left next to the temperature.
 The temperature indicator starts to fill in.

-When rapid heating is complete, an audible signal sounds.
-The " Symbol goes out.
+When rapid heating is complete, a signal sounds.
+The " symbol goes out.
 Place your dish in the cooking compartment.